Pbotsaris/my_shell/README.md

 The following commands are built-in to the shell: `cd`, `which`, `env`, `setenv`, `unsetenv`, `pwd`, `exit` and `echo`.
 All binaries in your `$PATH` are also available for execution.

-The shell allows for setting environment varibles using literals such as `variable=value` and the user can create as many :
+The shell allows for setting environment varibles using literals such as `variable=value`:

         user - /home/dev %> USER=khalil PWD=/home EDITOR=vim
         khalil - /home   %> echo $EDITOR